dj-trenhaile/debian-config/README.md

     - activate base conda environ and ‘conda install nb_conda_kernels’
     - new environs: ‘conda install ipykernel’
     - start notebook server from base env, then select kernel from other envs in the gui

+## Configure application settings with dconf
+Some GTK applications read runtime settings from a read-optimized key-value binary file (located at ~/.config/dconf/user) of type GVariant Database (gvdb).
+These settings can be modified with dconf (cli) or dconf-editor (gui).
+- disable blueman notifications: /org/blueman/general/plugin-list -> ['!ConnectionNotifier']

 ## (Opt) Modify power/thermal settings:
 - CPU states: powerprofilesctl (recommend balanced default)